New Zealand In Winter: 15 Best Things To Do & Where To Go

 Something a little different – hitting the slopes once the sun has gone down!
 This is offered at Coronet Peak Ski Area, so if this is something that’s on your list, Queenstown is the place to visit.
 After dark, the slopes are illuminated for skiiers and snowboarders alike.
 After the day-visitors head back to the bottom, night-time snow-bunnies can head on up for five hours of freezing fun.

-This is a great option for those with limited time, as there is so much to do in Queenstown, that the days can be spent exploring, and the nights can be your chance to squeeze in a snow fix before bedtime.
+This is a great option for those with limited time, as there is so much to do in Queenstown.
+This way, the days can be spent exploring, and the nights can be your chance to squeeze in a snow fix before bedtime.
 You’ll be up there early enough to catch the sun setting over Lake Wakatipu as well, which has got to be one of the most magnificent sights.
 Truly a travel-hack to maximise your time here.

 ➡️ Queenstown company Going Blue offer shuttle services from the town to Coronet Peak.
 Be sure to go from here to their website to make sure it is the night-ski shuttle you book!